The Basics of BigCommerce vs. Shopify

 BigCommerce was started in 2009 and now serves over 60,000 retailers, 2,000+ mid-market organizations, and 30 Fortune 1000 businesses.
 More than 800 people work for the company to deliver a fantastic eCommerce platform.

-Shopify, which was created in 2006, now powers over 1 million retailers all around the world.
+Shopify, created in 2006, now powers over 1 million retailers worldwide.
 A total of 7,000 employees work for the company to produce a complete eCommerce and retail technology business solution.

 Merchants may use BigCommerce and Shopify to create eCommerce websites, accept payments, sell products through different online channels, manage inventory, and more.

-But, right once, it’s evident that Shopify is a far larger firm.
+But, right once, it’s evident that Shopify is a far more prominent firm.
 Because of its scale, it can create and handle more tools and features.
-This will be a running topic throughout the rest of the article.
+As a result, IT will be a running topic throughout the rest of the article.

 Still, bigger isn’t necessarily better, so let’s investigate further!